jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 ![](images/5.png)

 Header looking good.
-Next let's define a cell for our table view.

-Bonus video: Give a demo of Reveal and how to use when checking your layouts for ambiguity.
+Discussion:

+- How to know your layout doesn't have any ambiguity
+- Check console
+- Demo Reveal

 Save your work.

 ```
 > git add .